Libbum/AxiomaticSemantics/content/posts/unveiling-some-makefile-black-magic.md

 <!-- more -->

 Ultimately though, my __c++__ programs never needed to link to external libraries or worry about machine specific configurations the `-o` switch was the only one I needed when calling `gcc` pretty much.
-Now I'm building MPI tools to run on supercomputing clusters that need the highly optimised linear algebra routines; written down by our forefathers in a more civilised age.
+Now I'm building <abbr title="Message Passing Interface">MPI</abbr> tools to run on supercomputing clusters that need the highly optimised linear algebra routines; written down by our forefathers in a more civilised age.

 I need a Makefile, the file filled with dark arts known only to those with neck beards and ghostly white skin.